AssetOrbit

 • Similar to the Ending Diagonal, both share the same number of sub-waves.

-• Often emerges in wave 4, especially when wave 2 was a straightforward correction.
+• This phenomenon typically arises in wave 4, particularly when wave 2 has been a simple correction.

 • The similarity in sub-waves between Triple Three and Ending Diagonal emphasizes the complexity of both patterns.